Hiking The Long Trail, Retro Style

 Clad in a bright red shirt and woolen knickers, Mike DeBonis, executive director of the Green Mountain Club, paddled a canoe across the Winooski River on Thursday.
 He was on a mission to get from the Camel’s Hump Trail section to the Bolton section of the Long Trail–without using the Winooski River Footbridge, built in 2015.

 To celebrate the 100th anniversary of the Long Trail Guide book, DeBonis is hiking the original length of Vermont’s Long Trail as if it were 100 years ago.
-Wearing only woolen clothes, carrying a hand-woven pack made from ash splints and carrying the trail food recommended by the 1917 guide book (mostly cheese, bread, bacon and canned fish), he’s spent the past two weeks devoting himself to authenticity.
+Wearing only woolen clothes and carrying a hand-woven pack made from ash splints along with the trail food recommended by the 1917 guide book (mostly cheese, bread, bacon and canned fish), he’s spent the past two weeks devoting himself to authenticity.

 DeBonis has three more days on the trail before he’ll end his journey in Johnson, where the Long Trail stopped a century ago.
 “I’ll miss the last 50 miles,” he said, “So it’s not a true modern end-to-end, but it’s a 1917 end-to-end.”